MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/how-to-view-applied-conditional-access-policies.md

 ---

-title: View applied Conditional Access policies in Azure AD sign-in logs
+title: View applied Conditional Access policies in the Azure AD sign-in logs
 description: Learn how to view Conditional Access policies in Azure AD sign-in logs so that you can assess the effect of those policies.
 services: active-directory
 author: shlipsey3